xwmx/notes-app-cli/README.md

 # `notes-app` - A Notes.app CLI

-A command line interface for Notes.app on macOS 10.14 Mojave and earlier.
+A command line interface for Notes.app on macOS.
-**Notes.app access is apparently [broken in 10.15 Calatina](https://github.com/xwmx/notes-app-cli/issues/1).**
+**Notes.app access is apparently [broken in 10.15 Calatina](https://github.com/xwmx/notes-app-cli/issues/1)**
+and other versions of macOS, but appears to be working again as of macOS 14 Sonoma.

 Add and edit notes in a text editor with command line support like Vim, Emacs, VS Code, Sublime Text, etc. Create, list, view, update, and delete notes using